Robert Houle: Artwork

-Houle's paintings have been exhibited at the National Gallery of Canada, the Art Gallery of Ontario, Museum of Contemporary Art, Sydney, the Canadian Cultural Centre in Paris, and the Stedelijk Museum.
+Houle's paintings have been exhibited at the National Gallery of Canada, Ottawa; the Art Gallery of Ontario, Toronto; Museum of Contemporary Art, Sydney; the Canadian Cultural Centre in Paris; and the Stedelijk Museum, Holland.

 In Canada, he has shown work at the Mendel Art Gallery, the Museum of Contemporary Canadian Art, the Carleton University Art Gallery, the Agnes Etherington Art Centre, Tom Thomson Memorial Art Gallery, the Art Gallery of Ontario, La Biennale de Montreal, the Art Gallery of Peterborough and the Winnipeg Art Gallery.

 His artwork has been collected throughout Canada and in parts of the United States and Australia.

 Career

 From 1977 to 1981 Houle was the first Indigenous curator of contemporary Indigenous Art at the Canadian Museum of Civilisation (now the Canadian Museum of History) in Ottawa.
 His work at the CMC consisted of researching and writing about the pre-existing collection, as well as advocating for new acquisitions and developing his own practice.
 He travelled widely in pursuit of this work, becoming close with Abraham Anghik Ruben, Robert Davidson, Norval Morrisseau, Carl Beam, Daphne Odjig, Alex Janvier, and Robert Boyer in the process.
-However, the inhospitable, often irresponsible culture at museum began to take its toll, and after three years, Houle resigned, later stating: I realized that artistically and aesthetically I was in hostile territory.
+However, what he felt was the inhospitable, often irresponsible culture at museum began to take its toll, and after three years, Houle resigned, later stating: I realized that artistically and aesthetically I was in hostile territory.
 There was no place to exhibit the contemporary works I bought for the museum, and I just could not accept that, as a practising artist, what I made had to be relegated to the realm of anthropology.He has curated and co-curated ground-breaking exhibitions such as New Work By a New Generation, at the Norman Mackenzie Art Gallery in Regina in 1982, and Land Spirit Power: First Nations at the National Gallery of Canada in 1992.
 He has been a visiting artist at Hood College, Gettysburg College, the Heard Museum, the McMichael Canadian Art Collection and the Winnipeg Art Gallery.
 For years, he taught as an instructor at the Ontario College of Art and Design, from which he is now retired.
 He was made a member of the Royal Canadian Academy of Arts.
 Houle's considerable influence as an artist, curator, teacher and writer have led to his being awarded the Janet Braide Memorial Award for Excellence in Canadian art History in 2003; the 2001 Toronto Arts award for the Visual Arts; the Eiteljorg Fellowship in 2003 and in 2006.
-In 2015 he was awarded the Governor General's Award for Visual Arts.
+In 2015 he was awarded the Governor General's Award in Visual and Media Arts.